 Professor Julian A Dowdeswell

-Julian Dowdeswell is Professor of Physical Geography and the Director of the Scott Polar Research Institute.
+Julian Dowdeswell is Professor of Physical Geography and the former Director of the Scott Polar Research Institute.

 Julian Dowdeswell's academic interests include: